Debi357/Food-Ordering-Website/README.md

 <h1 align="center"> Online-Food-Ordering-Website </h1>

-This project is a **fully customized and improved** version of Online Food Ordering Website using basic PHP, SQL, HTML & CSS. it includes:
+This project is a **fully customized and improved** version of Online Food Ordering Website using basic PHP, SQL, HTML & CSS.
+It includes:

 ✔️ A fresh **UI design** with a modern look
 ✔️ **New features** and improved responsiveness